 Zainabu, a 23 year old mother, had to walk and wait 18 hours for a total of 6 minutes of clinical consultation with a medical officer.
 She has had aches and pains in her body for days and her baby has had open sores on her thigh for two months.
 This is her third visit to the health facility.
 Zainabu received painkillers but the ointment prescribed for her baby was out of stock.
 She doesn’t have the money to buy it anyway – it costs £1.50 and she doesn’t even have the 40p it costs to take a minibus to the clinic.
 Even then, Zainabu doesn’t complain.
 She is happy there is a free clinic service and that she managed to see a clinical officer and get some advice.
 For many others like her, this is not an uncommon situation.
 Your support can create a new reality for Zainabu, and allow others like her to receive better quality consultations, medical care support and transport.

 Help mothers in difficult circumstances access healthcare without barriers >Malawi is a small landlocked country in southern Africa with over 75% of its 17 million population living on less £1 a day.
-In 2018, the International Monetary Fund (IMF) ranked it as the 3rd poorest country in the world.
-Malawi’s health system struggles due to the high burden of diseases, low level of health workers and overall lack of funding to provide health services to the population.
+In 2021, the World Bank ranked Malawi as one of the poorest countries in the world.
+Malawi's health system struggles due to the high burden of diseases, low level of health workers and overall lack of funding to provide health services to the population.
 The top causes of death are HIV/AIDS, respiratory infections and diarrhoeal diseases, malaria, complications at birth and malnutrition.
-One of the biggest healthcare challenges in Malawi is therefore the lack of access to high quality healthcare services
+One of the biggest healthcare challenges in Malawi is therefore the lack of access to high quality healthcare services.

-This is due to minimal government investment with only 11% of the GDP being spent on the healthcare sector (WHO) .
-This has resulted in a limited senior staffing resource and a lack of staff training opportunities.
 Most people in Malawi will never see a doctor in their lives and will only be treated by a Clinical Officer or Medical Assistant.
-There are also an insufficient number of healthcare facilities resulting in an inadequate population health coverage with approximately 1.7 million Malawians living more than 8km away from a healthcare facility.
-Patients in Mangochi often walk 2-3+ hours to the clinic and wait a further 3-4 hours to be seen by a Clinical Officer.
-Women travel for hours in labour to access maternity facilities with 56% stating that the distance to healthcare facilities is the main barrier to accessing services (Ministry of Health).
+Approximately 1.7 million Malawians live more than 8km away from a healthcare facility.
+Meanwhile, patients in Mangochi often walk 2-3+ hours to the clinic and wait a further 3-4 hours to be seen by a Clinical Officer.
+Women often have to travel for hours in labour to access maternity facilities with 56% stating that the distance to healthcare facilities is the main barrier to accessing services (Ministry of Health).

-With your support, Doctors Worldwide is rehabilitating 18 healthcare clinics, building a new maternity unit, training healthcare workers and providing extra clinical officers and medical assistants in the clinics we support.
-In addition, we are developing a network of ambu-bikes, run by volunteers in the local community, in order to increase access to maternal healthcare services and prevent birthing complications that can often lead to illness and even death.
-An integrated palliative care pathway is being built between healthcare clinics and the local community, whilst we also cover any additional needs that arise such as PPE.
+With your support, Doctors Worldwide is rehabilitating 20 healthcare clinics, training healthcare workers and providing extra clinical officers and medical assistants in the facilities we support.
+In addition, we are developing a pilot project of ambu-bikes services stationed at two health care facilities in Malawi dedicated to local community, in order to increase access to non emergency patients, patients with mobility issues, maternal healthcare services and ANC services to prevent birthing complications that can often lead to illness and even death.

 As a result of this collaborative work, we have already seen a significant rise in the detection and treatment of hypertension, as well as much greater access to HIV Testing and Counselling which will reduce further HIV infection risks and increase the life expectancy of those affected.
 Furthermore, DWW has identified major bottlenecks and barriers to the delivery of good quality healthcare and we are working with our local partners to develop training and technical support to enable local staff to provide better care to more patients.